google/syzkaller/docs/linux/setup.md

 ### C Compiler

 Syzkaller is a coverage-guided fuzzer and therefore it needs the kernel to be built with coverage support, which requires a recent GCC version.
-Coverage support was submitted to GCC in revision `231296`, released in GCC v6.0.
+Coverage support was submitted to GCC, released in GCC 6.1.0 or later.

 ### Linux Kernel